Everest Base Camp Trek Weather in December and January

 Nepal experiences four different types of seasons, they are Summer (Monsoon), Autumn, Winter, and Spring.
 December and January are the coldest months of the year and the month with snowfall in the hills and the Himalayas.

 December and January are also the finest months for the majestic view, as the sky remains crystal clear with a far-sighted view and splendid Himalayan vista.
-As the temperature remains cold there will be snowfall mainly during the night.
+As the temperature remains cold there will be snowfall mainly during the night, not everywhere and every day but in some places and someday.

-The weather in the Himalayas is normally unpredictable, as in the lower altitude like Lukla, Namche Bazaar and Tengboche days are warm and nights are cool.
+The weather in the Himalayas is normally unpredictable, as in the lower altitudes like Lukla, Namche Bazaar, and Tengboche, days are warm and nights are cool.

-While on the other hand, above 4000 Meters, places like Dingboche, Lobuche, Gorakshep, and Everest Base Camp will receive different weather.
-Here, days will be moderately warm, however, nights might be freezing cold and sometimes can drop below minus degree Celsius.
+On the other hand, at altitudes above 4,000 Meters, places like Dingboche, Lobuche, Gorakshep, and Everest Base Camp will receive different weather.
+Here, days will be moderately warm.
+However, nights will be cold and sometimes can drop below minus degrees Celsius.

 To experience majestic Himalayan views and fewer crowds, December and January are one of the finest times for Everest Trek, as the trail is clear with fewer trekkers, and hotels will have sufficient numbers of rooms to select the best.

-The table below is the Weather of Everest Base Camp Trek during the month of December and January, according to the followed day to day itinerary.
+The table below is the Weather of Everest Base Camp Trek during December and January, according to the following day-to-day itinerary where trekkers spend the night.

 Destination Altitude Min.
 Temperature Max.
 Temperature